bhumika217/Basic-Angular-Calculator-Application/README.md

 # Ngcalculator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.
+This project was generated with [Angular CLI]

 ## Development server